peppelin/slack-app/README.md

 Configure the slash commands [here](https://api.slack.com/slash-commands)

 * **/message** endpoint: gets the text and returns it in *bold*.
+* **/command** endpoint: launches a command passed as an argument.
 * **/test** endpoint: send a basic button message.
 * **/listening** endpoint: gather the challenge when subscribing to events.
 [Event subscription](https://api.slack.com/events/url_verification)

 ## Development setup

 Be sure to have installed docker and docker-compose.
-The images python:alpine are being used for builfing the app.
+The images python:alpine are being used for building the app.

 ## Release History